jnutkins91/PowerPlatformStarterKit/NAMING_CONVENTIONS_RULES.md

 Ensure column names are all lowercase, e.g. 'ndxc_name', not 'ndxc_Name'.

+## Rule 3

+If you are using JavaScript on a table form, don't combine these with Business Rules - unless there is a CLEAR separation of the functionality provided.

 ## Naming Conventions

 | Component Type              | Schema                                 | Display                                                             |